Component-Oriented-PHP/tutorials/basic/8-inversion-of-control.md

 There is no major issue in it.
 However, the controller still knows about the ServiceLocator.
 It's still actively fetching its own dependency.
 Dependency Injection approach flips this around.
 The controller becomes completely passive.
 It simply states what it needs in its constructor, and something else provides it.

-So, how do we solve this not so significant issue for smaller apps but recommended pratice for bigger apps?
+So, how do we solve this not so significant issue for smaller apps but recommended practice for bigger apps?
 Let's see...
 Look at HomeController... instead of the controller asking for the view service from ServiceLocator class, we're going to make it declare what it needs and let something else worry about providing it.
 (If your HomeController is screaming I like ServiceLocator then give it a slap and force it to follow my practice)...

 Let's modify our HomeController and AboutController: